joker1007/crono_trigger/README.md

 You can rename some columns.
 ex. `crono_trigger_options[:next_execute_at_column_name] = "next_time"`

+## Rollbar integration
+This gem has rollbar plugin.
+If `crono_trigger/rollbar` is required, Add Rollbar logging process to `CronoTrigger.config.error_handlers`

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.